View all newsletters

 Depending on your charter agreement, docking fees, a charge you pay to keep your yacht in a marina or harbor overnight, may or may not be included in the cost.
 These can vary greatly depending on the location, time of year and the size of your yacht.
 Expect to pay the highest docking fees on the Mediterranean during high season with Capri and St Tropez commanding some of the steepest premiums.

-Your itinerary can also affect the price, as traveling to places like Antarctica and the Arctic Circle require expensive permits.
+Your itinerary can also affect the price, as traveling to places like Antarctica and the Arctic Circle requires expensive permits.
 Certain destinations will also charge tax and VAT, so it is sensible to check with your broker if you’re keen on getting a cost breakdown before your trip.

 [See also: The Best Superyachts to Charter This Summer]